5 Tips To Get The Best Life Insurance Leads

 If you have ever complained that you don’t have enough site traffic, you’re focused on the wrong thing.
 You don’t actually have a traffic problem.
 Anyone can always get traffic if they buy it.
 Your real problem is that you either have a cash problem or a knowledge problem.

 I’m going to assume you have a knowledge problem.
 There’s something that you don’t know about generating traffic.
 Most of the time you don’t know your numbers – you don’t have the confidence that if you spend one dollar, you’ll get five back.

 However, before you start to buy traffic, you need to have a high-converting landing page to send your traffic to.
 Your landing page needs to have:

-I’ve found Google AdWords to be the best place to buy traffic and generate your own insurance leads, but there are a few keys you need to know to be super successful.
+I’ve found Google Ads to be the best place to buy traffic and generate your own insurance leads, but there are a few keys you need to know to be super successful.

 Before you start your own campaign, I suggest using an intelligence tool like SEMrush to see what ads your competition has been running.
 If they’ve been using the same ads for over a year, you know that the headline, copy, and keywords are working for them.

 If you do not have leads and sales coming in, you do not having a business.
 I know a few insurance agents who use lead generation services as a necessary evil.
 They buy leads from online shoppers who are looking for insurance.
 These leads can get expensive, and they’re usually sold to multiple agents.
 If you don’t get to them fast, you’re throwing your money away.